 In Los Angeles, I stood out at top acting studios but struggled to get any substantial auditions.
 I had a few meetings with some high-level agents and managers who said they liked me, But.
 But I wasn't ready.
 But I didn't have primetime network credits.
 But I looked like someone else on their roster.

-Success has been elusive, but I have found the confidence to call myself an artist.
+I have found the confidence to call myself an artist.
 You can decide if I'm any good or not.
 Here I am.
 Check out my previous work and please stay tuned.

 If you'd like to message me, my contact form is at the bottom of this page.
 I'd love to hear from you.